 Patients with chronic migraine and TMD have both been found to have high levels of catastrophizing and kinesiophobia, which have been linked with increased disability.5,6 However, few studies have investigated the relationship between catastrophizing and kinesiophobia, and chronic migraine and TMD.
 In the current study, investigators hypothesized that these disorders may be comorbid and share underlying pathophysiology.
 They compared adult patients with chronic migraine (n=50) and TMD (n=51) on measures of disability and psychological factors, and examined potential predictors of pain, and disability.
 The sample consisted of 85.1% women, and the mean age of participants was 47.3±12.4.

-Significant differences were observed between groups for the novel Craniofacial Pain and Disability Inventory to measure pain, disability, and functional status (t = 3.93, P <.001), the pain catastrophizing scale (= 2.12, P =.03), and the Headache Impact Test (t = 5.57, <.001).
+Significant differences were observed between groups for the novel Craniofacial Pain and Disability Inventory to measure pain, disability, and functional status (t = 3.93, P <.001), the pain catastrophizing scale (t = 2.12, P =.03), and the Headache Impact Test (t = 5.57, P <.001).
 Analysis of correlations between variables revealed that the largest association in the TMD group was between the Neck Disability Index and the Pain Catastrophizing Scale (r = 0.61, P <.001), and the largest associations in the chronic migraine group were between the Neck Disability Index scores and the Craniofacial Pain and Disability Inventory scores (r = 0.75, P <.001) and between the Neck Disability Index and the Visual Analogue Scale to measure pain (r = 0.59, P <.001).
 Regression models showed that in patients with TMD, the Neck Disability Index and the Tampa Scale of Kinesiophobia to measure fear of movement and re-injury were covariates of the Craniofacial Pain and Disability Inventory (adjusted R2 = 0.34), while in the chronic migraine group, the Neck Disability Index was a predictive factor for the Headache Impact Test (adjusted R2 = 0.19).

 In summary, the findings demonstrate that cervical disability was positively correlated with “orofacial pain and disability and kinesiophobia for both groups, a positive correlation with pain catastrophizing in the TMD group, and a positive correlation with headache impact in the [chronic migraine] group,” wrote the authors.
 “Therefore, it appears necessary to consider cervical disability as a good predictive factor for several variables in the evaluation and management” of patients in both groups, they concluded.